This article is intended to provide guidance to address the COVID-19 crisis and its effects in the face of new risks.

 - There is an increase in financial fraud and scams on the occasion of economic uncertainty and fears caused by the pandemic.

-- Increase in crimes related to corruption for the need and urgency of a state of national emergency within the state's treatment processes.
+- An increase in crimes related to corruption for the need and urgency of a state of national emergency within the state's treatment processes.

 - Use of informal economy to provide financing.